MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/best-practices-large-groups.md

 ## Add favorite channels

 In order to speed up new user engagement and content discovery, you can select favorite channels that are available to the user by default.
-In the **Channels** pane of the admin controls, check the channels under the **Show for members** column.
+In the **Channels** pane of the admin center, check the channels under the **Show for members** column.

 ![Screen image that shows the channels pane of the admin console.](media/favorite-channels.png "Screen image that shows channels pane of the admin console.
 Some channels are checked for Show for members.")